Campus Life Office

 Responsibilities:

-- To make the workplace a place where students and staff can thrive and grow, and to promote student success.
+- To make the workplace a place where students and staff can thrive and flourish, and to promote student success.

-- Help define and implement the institution’s CSR (Corporate Social Responsibility) policy, including the development and rollout of:
+- Help define and implement the CSR (Corporate Social Responsibility) policy, particularly through the development and rollout of:

-- Programs to improve workplace well-being (QVT) and prevent psychosocial risks (RPS).
+- Programs to improve quality of life at work (QVT) and prevent psychosocial risks (RPS).

 - Roadmap for Contemporary Art and Culture.

-- A system for reporting any acts of violence, discrimination, psychological or sexual harassment, sexist behavior, etc.
+- A system for reporting any act of violence, discrimination, psychological or sexual harassment, sexist behavior, etc.

-- Promote diversity and combat discrimination and gender-based or sexual violence.
+- Promote diversity and combat gender-based and sexual discrimination and violence.

 - Promote gender equality.

-- Welcome, support, and include students and staff with disabilities.
+- To welcome, support, and include students and staff with disabilities.

-- Make the university a cultural hub deeply rooted in the local community.
+- Make the university a cultural hub rooted in the local community.

-- Organize, coordinate, and manage campus events, such as the Open House (JPO), "Donner des Elles à l’UM" (a series of events held in March around International Women’s Day), Anti-Racism and Anti-Semitism Awareness Week, the staff party, the ceremony honoring retirees, the Christmas party for staff children, the week against LGBT+phobia, orientation days for new students, or other events for students and staff, in line with the diversity and inclusion goals promoted by the University of Montpellier.
+- Organize, coordinate, and manage campus events, such as the Open House (JPO), “Donner des Elles àUM a series of events held in March around International Women’s Day), the Week Against Racism and Anti-Semitism, the staff party, the ceremony honoring retirees, the Christmas party for staff children, the week against LGBT+phobia, orientation days for new students, or other events for students and staff, in line with the University of Montpellier’s diversity and inclusion goals.